Each spring, IRS-certified accounting students from the

-Over the past nine years, School of Management student volunteers have brought more than $9 million in tax refunds back into the community by preparing nearly 7,400 tax returns.
-More than $2 million was from the Earned Income Credit, helping families most in need of support.
+Over the past 10 years, School of Management student volunteers for the VITA program have brought more than $10.3 million in tax refunds back into the community by preparing nearly 8,200 tax returns.
+More than $2.3 million was from the Earned Income Credit, helping families most in need of support.

 Visit the School of Management's 2018 Free Tax Preparation website for dates, times, locations, maps and instructions.